 Solar powered and wireless charging roads

 Of all the futuristic developments in the world of smart road technology, the solar-powered wireless charging road probably sounds the most far-fetched, but it’s also one of the closest to becoming a reality.

-Solar Roadways has dedicated the past decade to developing a fully fledged smart highway.
+Solar Roadways has dedicated the past decade to develop a fully fledged smart highway.
 Made up of photovoltaic cells and recycled materials, the roads can store huge amounts of solar energy.
 This energy can then be redistributed to surrounding street lights, used to highlight specific vehicle lanes and even used to melt snow to improve driving conditions.

 Although the prohibitive cost of replacing current paved roads means it’s unlikely we’ll be travelling on solar-powered roads any time soon, the technology is already within reach and the savings to countries could be vast.

 For the daily commuter, driving along a solar-powered road would be largely similar to the current driving experience, with added safety features like highlighted sections of the road to alert drivers to lane changes and potential hazards ahead.
 This means safer journeys for everyone and a massive reduction in fuel consumption.
 What’s not to like?

 In the same vein as Solar Roadways, research by the South Korean based R&D university KAIST led to the development of roads capable of wirelessly charging electric vehicles as they travel.
 The road transfers power directly to a specially designed ‘Online Electric Vehicle’ (OLEV) using electromagnetic induction.
 While the ‘wireless charging road’ suffers from many of the same issues as the solar road, a model has already been successfully introduced in South Korea to great success.
 Meanwhile, trials conducted in the UK in 2015 with the aim to increase the variety of electric vehicles taking to the roads were considered a success, so they could become a common sight on motorways as EV’s become more widespread.